MCModNoob/dodo-list/README.md

-Just a fun little to-do list project that suits my needs Some initial ideas for this app:
+Just a fun little to-do list project that suits my needs.

+Some initial ideas for this app:
    -constant reminders with push notification (i always forget stuff) -TBC